Multi-agent estimation and filtering for minimizing team mean-squared error: Minimum team mean-squared error (MTMSE) estimation

 where $\lambda \in \reals_{> 0}$.
 This can be written in the form~\eqref{eq:cost-t-closed} with $L = \mathbf{I}$, and

-As an other example, suppose the agents are moving in a line (e.g., a vehicular platoon) or in a closed shape (e.g., UAVs flying in a formation) and want to estimate their local state but, at the same time, want to ensure that the difference $\hat d_i \coloneqq \hat z_i - \hat z_{i+1}$ between their estimates is close to the difference $d_i \coloneqq x_i - x_{i+1}$ of their local states.
+\item Suppose the agents are moving in a line (e.g., a vehicular platoon) or in a closed shape (e.g., UAVs flying in a formation) and want to estimate their local state but, at the same time, want to ensure that the difference $\hat d_i \coloneqq \hat z_i - \hat z_{i+1}$ between their estimates is close to the difference $d_i \coloneqq x_i - x_{i+1}$ of their local states.

 For example when agents are moving in a line, the team mean-squared error function is

 where $\lambda \in \reals_{> 0}$.
 This can be written in the form~\eqref{eq:cost-t-closed} with $L = \mathbf{I}$ and